melvic-ybanez/lohika/README.md

 And here's a link to a sample video: https://drive.google.com/file/d/10Gyg7z0SSfMt3wRMeieAtYrDw8J0QHEa/view?usp=drive_link

 **Note:** The video above is already outdated.
 See [this](https://github.com/melvic-ybanez/lohika/issues/32) issue and upload an updated video.

+## Icons

+This project uses icons download from the following sources:

+* Uicons by <a href="https://www.flaticon.com/uicons">Flaticon</a>

 ## License